dodgyplank/PRUClarity/README.md

-chat# PRUClarity Multi-Agent Insurance Recommendation
+# PRUClarity Multi-Agent Insurance Recommendation

 This project uses multi-agent reasoning and vector search to recommend PRUShield insurance plans tailored to a client's life stages.